 One of my favourite things about traveling to a new country is uncovering new dishes and flavours that are often very different from what we are used to eating at home.
-My trip to Brazil has been no differenti.
+Our trip to Brazil was no different.

-Brazilian cuisine varies greatly by region and represents a mix of native Brazilian flavours/ingredients with imported dishes and flavours from European and Japanese immigrants.
-It makes for some unique dishes that go so much further than the “rice and beans” that are sometimes considered a staple of Brazilian cuisine.
+An interesting Brazilian food fact is that Brazilian dishes vary greatly by region and represent a mix of native Brazilian flavours/ingredients with imported dishes and flavours from European and Japanese immigrants.
+It makes for some unique Brazilian dishes that go so much further than the “rice and beans” that are sometimes considered a staple of Brazilian cuisine.

-Over the last 2 weeks, We’ve been food snobs, refusing to eat anything other than Brazilian food.
+During our time in Brazil, we were food snobs, refusing to eat anything other than Brazilian food.
 We’ve been purposefully trying different dishes, often by simply pointing to a word on a menu, having no idea what to expect.
 Some have been amazing, some were pleasant surprises, others were just ok.
-So after lots of experimenting, it’s time to share my findings.
+So after lots of experimenting, it’s time to share our findings.

-Here is the countdown of my top 10 favourite Brazilian dishes.
+Here is the countdown of our top 10 favourite Brazilian dishes.

 9. Pão de Queijo

-Another popular Brazilian snack, these cheesy buns/balls are not meant to be deep fried, but rather baked.
-But the deep fried variety of this Brazilian dish is what really stole my heart… cheesy goodness galore!
+Another popular Brazilian food perfect for a tasty snack, these cheesy buns/balls are not meant to be deep fried but rather baked.
+But the deep fried variety of this Brazilian street food dish is what really stole my heart… cheesy goodness galore!

 6. Carne de Sol